dmcaulay/asset-compiler/README.md

 ## hosting bootstrap

 In this example we have a less file `assets/css/style.less` on disk that uses bootstrap.
-When the client requests 'assets/css/style.css' the asset compiler compiles style.less and serves the result.
+When the client requests `assets/css/style.css` the asset compiler compiles `assets/css/style.less` and serves the result.

 ```javascript
 var flatiron = require('flatiron'),